 Before we jump in, let’s get a few important points out of the way:

-DISCLAIMER: I AM NOT a lactation consultant and this is NOT medical advice.
+DISCLAIMER: I AM NOT a doctor or lactation consultant and this is NOT medical advice.
 The post below features things I learned from my personal experiences breastfeeding.
 I hope this post inspires you to find the help you need if you are having a hard time.

 DISCLOSURE: Throughout this post, I link to book and product recommendations.
 I generally recommend products I’ve used myself and loved, but if I haven’t used a product myself, I make a note of that and explain why I’m linking to it.
 I participate in the Amazon Associates program and other affiliate programs, so if you use my links, I may earn a small commission for qualifying purchases at no cost to you.

 First Things First

 If you are struggling with breastfeeding right now, please read and bookmark this article:

 “Find the successes in your breastfeeding.
 If your baby fed well once that day – that is a success.
 If you are still committed to breastfeeding at the end of the day – that is a success.
 Concentrate on that success.
 A good IBCLC or breastfeeding counsellor will help you to find and celebrate the successes in your day.
 Work on the careplan that you have created with your IBCLC and remember that every skill takes practice.
 If you worked on new latching techniques in the session give yourself time for those new techniques to become more natural and easier for you.
 Everyone falls in the early days, but with the right support it gets better, and better.”

 This article helped me feel SO MUCH BETTER about myself when I was feeling really down about how challenging things were and when I was wondering whether I would be able to actually continue breastfeeding at all.